hackfestca/pwning_ihack_2019/README.md

 ## Installation

-After you clone the depot, you just need to launch the start.sh file (you need to be root):
+After you clone the depot, you just need to launch the start.sh file (you need to be root).